openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-textarea.md

 textOverflow(value: TextOverflow)

 Sets the display mode when the text is too long.

-This attribute is supported in inline and non-inline input modes.
+In inline style, the effect of truncating text according to **maxLines** only applies when **textOverflow** is set.

 Text is clipped at the transition between words.
 To clip text in the middle of a word, set **wordBreak** to **WordBreak.BREAK_ALL**.

 If **overflow** is set to **TextOverflow.None**, **TextOverflow.Clip**, or **TextOverflow.Ellipsis**, this attribute must be used with **maxLines** for the settings to take effect. **TextOverflow.None** produces the same effect as **TextOverflow.Clip**.

 **Widget capability**: This API can be used in ArkTS widgets.

+**Atomic service API**: This API can be used in atomic services since API version 12.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full